RedKenrok/webapp-toaln/README.md

+# Apps

-# Toaln
+## Toaln

 *Toaln* is a simple language learning app which utilises the power of Large Language Models to practise.

-Try the app out at [https://redkenrok.github.io/webapp-toaln/index.html](https://redkenrok.github.io/webapp-toaln/index.html).
-In order to use it you do need to specify an API key.
-You can use either an Anthropic or OpenAI key.
+Try the app out at [https://redkenrok.github.io/webapps/toaln/index.html](https://redkenrok.github.io/webapps/toaln/index.html).
+In order to use it you do need to specify [credentials for an LLM API](#llm-api-credentials).

-## Running

-In order to build and use the app you need to have `Node.JS` installed.
-You can then run `bash run_install.sh` and after that `bash run_develop.sh`.
-It will then tell you which port on localhost to go to in your browser to load the app.
-Be sure to navigate to `localhost:<port>/develop.html` to view the not yet minified development version.

-## Made with

-- *[staark](https://github.com/doars/staark/tree/main/packages/staark#readme)* a teensy-tiny library for for building web apps.
-- *[vroagn](https://github.com/doars/staark/tree/main/packages/vroagn#readme)* a teensy-tiny library for managing network requests.

-## Future ideas
+### Future ideas

 - Split translations up in separate CSV files so not all are added into the JS bundle.
 - Have any more suggestions?
 Feel free to create a pull request.

-## Scrapped ideas
+### Scrapped ideas

 | Idea                                                                                                                                                               | Reason                                                                                       |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------- |